“Stop lying to staff and students”: Students and staff rally against job and course cuts

 “It affects many dedicated and hard-working staff members who have worked tirelessly for the University … However, these steps are necessary to ensure that the University not only survives this crisis but is well-positioned to thrive in the future.”

-UMSU Education Academic Officers disagree and say that this rally is only the beginning of a campaign to fight back against universities across Australia and the Federal Government.
+UMSU Education Public Officers disagree and say that this rally is only the beginning of a campaign to fight back against universities across Australia and the Federal Government.

 “Either live up to prestige you love to claim, or stop lying to students and staff,” added Krasovec.